tsevasa/infinite-chess-notation/README.md

 - A single nonnegative integer `N` determines the fullmove counter of the current position.
 It starts at `1` in every game and gets incremented after every black move.
 If omitted, it is assumed to be `1`.
 - An entry of the form `(8;Q,R,N|1;n,b,am)` determines the promotion ranks of the current position for the two players, separated by `|`.
 In this example, White may promote any pawn reaching y-coordinate 8 to a queen, rook or knight, while Black may promote any pawn reaching y-coordinate 1 to a knight, bishop or amazon.
 If the pieces for a given player are omitted, e.g. `(3|-4;q,r)`, then he may promote to the usual choice of queen, rook, bishop or knight.
 If the entry of a player is omitted entirely, e.g. `(|-4;q)`, then he has no promotion rank.
 If this entire argument is omitted, there are no promotion ranks for either player.
 - There is an optional win condition argument, which is `checkmate` by default.
 It can be changed to completely overhaul the goal of the players in the game, e.g. to `allpiecescaptured` or `threecheck`.
 An argument of the form `(checkmate|checkmate,allpiecescaptured)` allows for multiple different win conditions for the two players.
 In this example, White can win by checkmating Black, while Black can win by either checkmate or allpiecescaptured.
-- Any additional optional properties of the position can be included in JSON format in { } brackets in the form `{"slideLimit": 7, "cannotPassTurn": true}`.

 In total, the classical starting position of normal chess embedded into the infinite board with the same rules as finite chess takes the form
 ```